exercism/javascript/concepts/objects/about.md

 It only works if the key follows the identifier naming rules.

 If you try to retrieve a key that does not exist in the object, JavaScript returns `undefined`.
-See the [Null and Undefined Concept][concept-null-undefined] for more details on this.
+See [Null and Undefined][concept-null-undefined] for more details on this.

 You can chain the keys if you want to retrieve a value from a nested object.